 11. GPS, Smartphone & Paper Road Map

 GPS devices are affordable and provide an array of useful features.
-You can also find GPS features on most smartphones, and when there's strong signal you will be able to access a variety of services on the Internet to map your route.
-But, don't become overly dependent on an electronic gadget that can potentially fail.
+You can also find GPS features on most smartphones, and when there’s a strong signal you will be able to access a variety of services on the Internet to map your route.
+But, don’t become overly dependent on an electronic gadget that can potentially fail.
 Keep a paper map handy in case your GPS or smartphone becomes unreliable.

-Tip: AAA offers paper road maps for hundreds of cities and states across the United States and Canada.
+Tip: AAA offers paper roadmaps for hundreds of cities and states across the United States and Canada.
 Stop by your local AAA branch to pick up a map for your next trip.
 Maps for AAA members are free.
 If you need to calculate travel distance on a map or mark locations, make sure you have something to write with!

 Alternatives: Make your own paper road map.
 Before you leave on your next road trip find a computer with Internet access and a printer.
 Use the Google Maps service to get directions and to chart your route.
 Print the route as a backup to your GPS.